portrino/px_semantic/Documentation/ForAdministrators/TypoScript/Index.rst

 .. hint::

     You can implement your own processors in your extension and add them to the chain of processors.
+Have a look in the "For Developers" section for this.

 Use the TS to render the resulting JSON-LD code somewhere on your website.
 We put it into the `<HEAD>` because other meta information are also located within the `<HEAD>` tag.
 But it doesn`t matter.